ricketytoc/tp/docs/DeveloperGuide.md

   * Steps 1a1-1a2 are repeated until the employee ID entered is valid.
   * Use case resumes from step 2.

+**Use case: UC4 - Bulk increment salaries**

+**MSS**

+1. User requests to increment salaries of all employees in the displayed list by an increment amount.
+1. EmployeeManager increments the salaries of all employees in the displayed list.
+1. EmployeeManager shows an updated list of employees.
+1. Use case ends.

+**Extensions**

+* 1a.
+The given increment amount is invalid.
+    * 1a1.
+EmployeeManager informs user that the increment amount is invalid.
+    * 1a2.
+User enters new increment amount.
+    * Steps 1a1-1a2 are repeated until the increment amount entered is valid.
+    * Use case resumes from step 2.

 ### Non-Functional Requirements

 1.  **Cross-platform Capability**: Should work on any _mainstream OS_ as long as it has Java `11` or above installed.